kilbouri/crewbot/README.md

-# A Discord Bot
+# Crewbot

-This is a template!

-## Features

-- TypeScript
-- Minimal configuration setup
-- Slash command and event handlers
-- Dockerfile for deployment
+A Discord bot to enhance Among Us games in voice channels.

 ## Build & Run